Cosimo III de' Medici: Tuscan succession and later years

-Gian Gastone arrived in Tuscany, without his wife, in 1708.
+Gian Gastone arrived in Tuscany without his wife in 1708.
 The Emperor, thinking it unlikely that any male heirs were to be born to the Medici, prepared to occupy Tuscany, under the pretext of Medici descent.
 He intimated that upon the Grand Prince's death the Tuscans would rebel against Cosimo's autocratic government.
 Cosimo, in an act of desperation, had Francesco Maria, the Medici family cardinal, renounce his religious vows and marry Eleanor of Gonzaga, the youngest child of the incumbent Duke of Guastalla.
 Two years later, Francesco Maria died, taking with him any hope of an heir.

-Without any ostensible heir, Cosimo contemplated restoring the Republic of Florence.
+Without any ostensible heirs, Cosimo contemplated restoring the Republic of Florence.
 However, this presented many obstacles.
 Florence was nominally an Imperial fief, and Siena a Spanish one.
-The plan was about to be approved by the powers convened at Geertruidenberg when Cosimo abruptly added that if himself and his two sons predeceased the Electress Palatine she should succeed and the republic be re-instituted following her death.
-The proposal sank, and was ultimately put on hold following Emperor Joseph's death.
+The plan was about to be approved by the powers convened at Geertruidenberg when Cosimo abruptly added that if he and his two sons predeceased the Electress Palatine she should succeed and the republic be re-instituted following her death.
+The proposal sank and was, ultimately, put on hold following Emperor Joseph's death.

 Charles VI, Holy Roman Emperor, agreed to an audience with the Electress Palatine in December 1711.
 He concluded that the Electress's succession brought no quandary, but added that he must succeed her.
 Cosimo and herself were abhorred by his reply.
 Realising how unforthcoming he had been, Charles wrote to Florence agreeing to the project, mentioning but one clause: the Tuscan state must not be bequeathed to the enemies of the House of Austria.
-At the culmination of the War of the Spanish Succession, at the Treaties of Utrecht and Rattstatt, Cosimo did not vie for international assurances for the Electress's succession.
-An inaction he would later grow to lament.
+At the culmination of the War of the Spanish Succession, at the Treaties of Utrecht and Rattstatt, Cosimo did not vie for international assurances for the Electress's succession, inaction that he would later lament.